shubhampotdar/jsfundamentals/Scope/Closures.md

 // 2
 // 3
 ```
-Another approach to solving this problem is through an IIFE :
+The closure based  approach to solving this problem is through an IIFE :
 ```javascript
 for(var i=1;i<=3;i++) {
   (function(i){